 Go to one of their meetups, have a few drinks, introduce yourself, talk about your desire to go to a sex party, and you might just get an invite that way.

 Last resort, copy paste this into your Facebook status and see what happens.

 “Hey.
 I’d love to go to a sex party, but I don’t know anyone in the community.
 Do you have any experience or are you plugged into the community?
 Send me a private message; I want to hear from you!”

 Seriously, if you're not concerned about what your friends might think, give it a shot!

 Got Your Invite?
 Great, Here’s How To Behave At Your First Sex Party

 1. It's Normal To Be Nervous

 It’s OK to be nervous, and it’s normal to feel outside your element.
-A sex party can be a really nerve wracking experience.
+A sex party can be a nerve-wracking experience.
 So let it be a little nerve wracking, and a little exciting.

 2. Have One Drink But No More

-Alcohol lowers your ability to make good, sound decisions and you’ll need all the judgement you can muster.
-Also you don’t want to be that drunk guy (or gal) that everyone tries to avoid.
+Alcohol lowers your ability to make sound decisions, and you’ll need all the judgment you can muster.
+Also, you don’t want to be that drunk guy (or gal) that everyone tries to avoid.